thesfinox/mars-reconnaissance-orbiter/docs/source/quickstart.rst

 Quick Start Guide
 =================

-This guide will help you get started with the HSI Mars package quickly.
+This guide helps you get started with the HSI Mars package.

 Basic Usage
 -----------